Thanks for stopping by! I love creating delightful experiences that make life just a little bit easier.

 I began to realize my skill set lent itself more to the digital world, so I took on two UX Design internships during college and was involved in a variety of side projects.
 I guess I’ve always been about that #sidehustle life.
 After graduation, I joined the Community Cloud UX Team at Salesforce, where I was promoted in my first six months and was tasked with building out the Community Management/Moderation experience, Community Profiles, and Chatter integration in the new Lightning Desktop experience (a 10 year UI overhaul of Salesforce Classic).
 I also had the exciting opportunity to create demos for Dreamforce two years in a row and briefly worked with the one and only Neil Young.
 Fun times.

-At 23, I left a life of stability to pursue the challenge of revitalizing sexual health and founded tabú.
-I also launched a mental health platform called Bubble Wellness because it really shouldn’t be that hard to find quality care.
-I am deeply grateful to have been featured in publications such as Forbes, The New York Times, Huffington Post and Women of Silicon Valley.
+At 23, I left a life of stability to pursue the challenge of revitalizing sexual and mental health care through my company, tabú.
+We all deserve to feel good—mentally, physically, spiritually, and otherwise.
+I won’t stop until that rings true around the world.
+I am deeply grateful to have been featured in publications such as Forbes, The New York Times, The Guardian, and Women of Silicon Valley.

 So, want to work together?